Foxes (singer)

-Louisa Rose Allen (born 29 April 1989), known professionally as Foxes, is an English pop singer.
-After her debut single "Youth" was noticed by German DJ Zedd in 2012, she was featured on the song "Clarity", which peaked at number eight on the Billboard Hot 100 and won a Grammy Award for Best Dance Recording.
+Louisa Rose Allen (born 29 April 1989), known professionally as Foxes, is an English pop singer and rock drummer & guitarist.
+After her debut single, "Youth", was noticed by German DJ Zedd in 2012, she was featured on the song "Clarity", which peaked at number eight on the Billboard Hot 100 and won a Grammy Award for Best Dance Recording.
 She has since released three albums: Glorious (2014), All I Need (2016), The Kick (2022) as well as two EPs: Warrior (2012) and Friends in the Corner (2021).
 She has achieved commercial success with the singles "Youth", "Let Go for Tonight", "Holding onto Heaven", "Body Talk", and "Amazing".

 Early life and education

-Allen was born in Southampton, Hampshire and grew up in the city's Swaythling and St Denys areas.
+Allen was born on April 29, 1989, in Southampton, Hampshire.
+She grew up in the city's Swaythling and St Denys areas.
 She attended St Denys Primary School, Cantell School, and Eastleigh College.
 She began to write music when she was 14 years old and was a finalist in a local talent competition in 2009.
 At 18 years old she considered training as a beauty therapist, however her sister persuaded her to move to London to pursue her singing ambitions.
 She attended the Institute of Contemporary Music Performance but dropped out, preferring to write and perform music than study it.